sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/README.md

 # Problem

-Retail sales forecasting is a key task for the management of stores.
+Sales forecasting is a key task for the management of retail stores.
 With the projection of future sales, store managers will be able to optimize the inventory based on their business goals.
-This will generate more profitable order fulfillment while reducing the inventory cost.
+This will generate more profitable order fulfillment and reduce the inventory cost.

 The task of this benchmark is to forecast orange juice sales of different brands for multiple stores with the Orange Juice (OJ) dataset from R package
 `bayesm`.
 The forecast type is point forecasting.
 The forecast horizon is 3 weeks ahead and granularity is weekly.
-There are 12 forecasting rounds, each of which involves forecasting the sales in a target period.
+There are 12 forecasting rounds, each of which involves forecasting the sales during a target period.
 The training and test data in each round are specified in the subsection [Training and test data separation](#training-and-test-data-separation).
-The table below summarizes the benchmark characteristics
+The table below summarizes the characteristics of this benchmark

 |  |  |
 | ----------------------------------- | - |